MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/python/poetry.md

 ### In project

-You can choose to create virtual environment in the project.
+You can choose to create a virtual environment in the project.
 This makes it easier for configuring your IDE to recognize it for new terminal sessions and loading dependencies when viewing Python files.

 - `poetry.toml` (not `pyproject.toml`)
     ```toml